andrewokello/whatsapp_bot/README.md

   - Send a specific message to a particular contact.
   - One can send a single message to multiple contacts.
+  - One can set a limit to the number of contacts they want to send to.
   - Save the contact name, number in a csv file and save it in the same directory.

 ### Requirements